GiovZa/wholeRobot/gen2bot/src/README.md

 This src folder has all the C++ scripting code.

-To learn how the code works, start with falcon_tests.cpp, then motorTest.cpp, manualDrive.cpp, autoDrive.cpp
-and finally miningOperationsTrencherPOL.cpp.cpp and trencherOperationsClass.cpp simultaneously with processManagerClass.cpp

-IGNORE ALL OTHER .cpp FILES FOR NOW!!!!!
-THEY ARE HALF-BAKED GARBAGE THAT WILL PROBABLY BE DELETED

 Currently has:

-falcon_tests.cpp:
-  A simple file that just spins motors by their ID for a specified amount of time with no ROS implementation.
-Use this to test if motors can move without worrying about ROS.

-manualDrive.cpp:
-  A subscriber node that communicates with motorTalker.py to give wheel motor control commands manually.

-autoDrive.cpp:
-  A subscriber node that communicates with the move_base node to give wheel motor control commands autonomously.

-augerOperationsClass.cpp and miningOperationsAuger.cpp and processManagerClass.cpp:
-  All work with augerOperationsClass.h and processManagerClass.h to control and update the mining and depositing motors while also checking if functions ever need to be killed mid script

-wheelDrive.cpp:
-  A subscriber node that communicates with the move_base node and robot_mux_control.py to give wheel motor control commands autonomously and manually.

 base_trencher_class.cpp:
   Parent class for motors, declares motors and has overarching functions as well as defining variables for each